 We generate estimates of the levels of state legitimacy in each geographic unit by averaging the score individuals prescribe to a barrage of related questions.
-This method allows to measure the variation in legitimacy both across and within countries.
-To balance sufficient within-state variation with sufficiently large sample sizes, we use an intermediate unit of analysis, the "admin1" level which corresponds to the highest level of aggregation within a country.
+This method offers a means of measuring the variation in legitimacy both across and within countries.
+To balance sufficient within-state variation with sufficiently large sample sizes, we use an intermediate unit of analysis.
+We thus focus on the "admin1" level, corresponding to 32 estados in Mexico, 32 departamentos in Colombia and 23 provincias in Argentina.
 To increase the sample size of respondents for each unit, we collapse responses to the same question asked repeatedly for a series of surveys.
 Given the random sampling procedure of each survey and the relatively limited temporal variation in responses to questions about legitimacy, this is an appropriate procedure to reduce random variation.
 We thus generate a dataset that reflects a cross-section of Latin American provinces at the beginning of the 21st century.
 For future research, covariates with temporal variation would allow for more sophisticated analysis.

 The selection of appropriate indicators is limited by the availability of existing measures.
-We focus on indicators of trust in institutions.
-Specifically, we measure legitimacy with trust in government, police, and justice, and whether courts can be considered fair (all originally on a 1-7 Likert scale).
-We aggregate responses to the province level (admin1, N=349).
+To stay close to the concept of legitimacy, we focus on indicators of trust in institutions (Levi 1998).
+Specifically, we measure legitimacy with questions on trust in government, police, and justice, and whether courts can be considered as fair (all originally on a 1-7 Likert scale) and aggregate responses to the province level (admin1, N=349).
 We also use an index that combines all four variables to reduce random variation, and a measure derived from principal component analysis (the first component of all individual items).
+For additional description on the variables, see Appendix 5.